PatchPulse/cli/README.md

 - **Documentation**: Hover tooltips with detailed explanations
 - **Examples**: See working examples for each option

+#### Option 1: Automatic (Recommended)

+The schema is automatically available if you install `patch-pulse` locally.
+VS Code and other editors will provide intellisense without any additional setup.

+#### Option 2: Explicit Schema Reference

-To enable intellisense, add this to your `.patchpulserc` file:
+For maximum compatibility, add this to your `.patchpulserc` file:

 ```json
 {